 Students examine the literary production of various ethnic groups in the United States, and analyze literature of marginalized populations, migrants, and diasporas.
 Analysis includes critical discussion of political forces that have shaped ethnic literatures.
-Prerequisite: Graduate Standing.
+Topics will vary.
+May be repeated once with permission of department Chair.